Credit

 Can credit card companies garnish wages

-If you have fallen behind on credit card payments, you may have concerns about wage garnishment.
-Is it possible for credit card companies to take control of your finances?
-Learn why credit card companies garnish wages and how to catch up on credit card bills.
+The rate of new credit card delinquencies for American consumers hit 7.2% in the second quarter of 2023.1 If you have fallen behind on credit card payments, you may have concerns about wage garnishment.
+So, can credit card companies garnish your wages?
+The short answer is, yes.
+Learn why credit card companies garnish wages from your bank account or paychecks and how to catch up on credit card bills.

 What Is Wage Garnishment?

-You should know that credit card companies can absolutely issue a wage garnishment notice if you have credit cards.
-Wage garnishment is a legal procedure in which a borrower’s income can be withheld due to unpaid debt.
-These debts can include credit card bills, child support, alimony payments, etc.
+You should know that credit card companies and loan companies can issue a wage garnishment notice if you miss payments.
+Wage garnishment is a legal procedure in which a borrower’s income—essential and disposable earnings—can be withheld due to unpaid debt.
+These debts can include credit card payments, personal loan payments, child support, alimony payments, and other types of monthly payments that are due.

-When you apply for a credit card, you are agreeing to make scheduled payments on time.
-If you fall behind on your monthly bills, you may default on your credit card debts.
-A credit card default means you have failed to meet the financial obligations of the credit card agreement.
-In most states, the credit card issuer can then sue you for outstanding credit card debt.
+A credit card default means you have failed to meet the financial obligations of the credit card agreement, which usually means not adhering to the payment plan.
+In most states, the credit card issuer can then sue you for outstanding credit card balances.

 Only four states in the U.S. do not allow a credit card company to have a borrower’s wages garnished.
 These four states include North Carolina, South Carolina, Pennsylvania, and Texas.